 Overview

-Become an ambulance transport attendant with the Diploma of Emergency Health Care.
+The Diploma of Emergency Health Care is taught face-to-face across Wantirna campus and Vermont or at our Warragul site if chosen.
 Learn to treat and transport clients across pre-hospital and out-of-hospital care.
-Skills include learning to provide clinical assessments for hospital interventions to patients in emergency and non-emergency settings.
+Skills include learning to provide clinical assessments to patients in emergency and non-emergency settings.
 Learn advanced skills in life support and graduate qualified to work in the private and non-emergency patient transport sector.

 This is a nationally approved vocational course that is recognised throughout Australia.